serilog-mssql/serilog-sinks-mssqlserver/README.md

 ### Exception

 When an exception is logged as part of the log event, the exception message is stored here automatically.
 The `DataType` must be `nvarchar`.

+Similar to the columns `Message` and `MessageTemplate`, setting `DataLength` of `Exception` to a specific value different from -1 will effectively truncate any exception message to the stated length in `DataLength`.

 ### Properties